-This exclusive resort is the former royal retreat of King Norodom Sihanouk, who recruited French architect Lauren Mondet to design it in 1962.
-Created to accommodate visitors unable to stay at the nearby Royal Palace, the grounds were abandoned during the Khmer Rouge reign of 1975 to 1979.
-In 2002, Aman bought the property and transformed it into the exquisite resort that stands today.
-A total of 24 suites – 12 with private plunge pools – dot the space, which is also home to two swimming pools, a restaurant and spa.
-A simply stunning spot to stay.
+This former royal retreat of King Norodom Sihanouk, designed by French architect Lauren Mondet in 1962, was built to accommodate visitors unable to stay at the nearby Royal Palace.
+The grounds were abandoned during the reign of the Khmer Rouge (1975-79).
+In 2002, Aman bought the property and transformed it into an exquisite resort of 24 suites – 12 with private plunge pools – two swimming pools, a restaurant and luxurious spa.

-Another hidden slice of luxury can be found at Jaya House Riverpark, which sits on a quiet stretch of Siem Reap River, about a 10-minute tuk tuk drive from the centre of town.
-Nature is the order of the day, with the resort full of trees and tropical plants.
+Nature is a key feature of this resort.
+Situated along a quiet stretch of the Siem Reap River, a 10-minute tuk-tuk ride from the centre of town, the estate is brimming with trees and tropical plants.
 Each of the 36 rooms has either a balcony or direct access to the garden or one of the two swimming pools.
-And the hotel also pays testament to Siem Reap’s thriving creative scene, with world-renowned Eric Raisina designing the uniforms and the walls home to a range of local art.
+The hotel pays homage to Siem Reap’s thriving creative scene with Eric Raisina-designed uniforms and works by local artists on the walls.

-Taking in 213 rooms, Le Meridien Angkor sits close to the temples and, despite its size, emulates a sense of calm.
-Fusing European style with contemporary Cambodian designs, the hotel has a large swimming pool, two restaurants, a lobby lounge and bar and a spa and fitness centre.
+Comprising 213 rooms, Le Meridien is situated close to the temples and, despite its size, offers a sense of calm.
+Fusing European style with contemporary Cambodian designs, the hotel has a large swimming pool, two restaurants, a lobby lounge and bar, and a spa and fitness centre.

-Despite being located slap bang in the centre of Siem Reap town, Park Hyatt Siem Reap still manages to house a tranquil haven amid the outside hustle and bustle.
-The 107-room hotel’s focal point is the central swimming pool and water garden.
-More upmarket suites boast private garden terraces and outdoor baths.
+The Park Hyatt, in the centre of Siem Reap, still manages to be an oasis of calm despite the hustle and bustle outside.
+The focal point of this 107-room hotel is the central swimming pool and water garden.
+More upmarket suites have private garden terraces and outdoor baths.

-The short drive out of town is well worth it because Heritage Suites Hotel is a delightful boutique hotel, with lashings of sophisticated charm.
-Its colonial façade hides six rooms, with 20 recently refurbished suites sitting among lush tropical gardens to the rear of the property.
-The resort is also well-known throughout town for its sizzling jazz sessions, which take place every Thursday night and are open to outside guests.
+Heritage Suites Hotel may be a short drive out of town, but lashings of sophisticated charm makes it worth the effort.
+The colonial façade hides six rooms, while 20 suites sit among lush tropical gardens to the rear of the property.
+The resort is also well-known in’ town for sizzling jazz sessions, which take place every Thursday night and are open to outside guests.

-Catering to the golf-loving crowd, Sofitel’s Siem Reap offering has a collection of 238 rooms and suites, each oozing French sophisticating, laced with contemporary Khmer touches.
-A large swimming pool is surrounded by manicured gardens, with restaurant and bars serving food and drinks throughout the day and night.
+Catering to the golf lovers, Sofitel’s Siem Reap property offers 238 rooms and suites, each oozing French sophistication laced with contemporary Khmer charm.
+A large swimming pool is surrounded by manicured gardens.
+A restaurant and bars serve food and drinks throughout the day and night.